 If you aren’t experiencing any symptoms and don’t wear glasses or contacts, then most eye doctors will say you should get an eye exam as follows by age.

-How Often to Get an Eye Exam (If You Don’t Have a Prescription)
+How Often To Get an Eye Exam (If You Don’t Have a Prescription)

 Children and Teens